sig003/clone-jandi-app/README.md

 ## Explain

 It will clone a Tosslab's JANDI service. (https://www.jandi.com/landing/kr)
-It makes a front end service.
+It makes a frontEnd service.

 ## Development Stack